Range Rover Dashboard Warning Lights

 Common Land Rover Dashboard Warning Lights

-- Brakes: The red brake warning light lets you know if brake fluid is low.
+Brakes: The red brake fluid symbol—which reads “BRAKE” in all capital letters—lets you know if brake fluid is low.
 If it stays on after more fluid is added, there may be more complex brake issues in store.
 If you see a yellow brake warning light, it’s probably trying to tell you that your brake pads are worn down.

-- Tires: If your tire pressure is low, your tire pressure monitoring system will activate.
+Tires: If your tire pressure is low, your tire pressure monitoring system will activate.
 At this point, pull over to inflate your tires or change them as soon as possible.
 If it’s red, instead of the usual yellow, one or more of your tires may have rapidly deflated.
+A flat tire is generally indicated by an exclamation point in the middle of semi-circle, with treads visible at the bottom.

 Schedule Service with Land Rover Annapolis